 Emotion trumps reason, every time

 Focus on emotions behind decisions.
-You will have to dig a little to find them, but they are there.
+Dig a little to find them, but they are there.
 Emotions drive everything we do.

-Fear, security and safety are primal drivers of our behaviour.
+Fear, security and safety are primal drivers of our behavior.

 One of the most significant needs every one of us has is to be understood, to be heard.

 When we feel heard, we no longer feel isolated, we connect with others.

 By focusing on your ideal client in this way, you are committing to hearing them.
 To understand them and their situation.
 To connect.

 Marketing is a small piece in the tapestry of our lives.
 The more massive thread here is the connection.